p-syche/local-backend-dynamic-content/README.md

-# Local Backend fro Dynamic Layout
+# Local Backend for Dynamic Layout

 A local backend service for managing carousel configurations with a React-based admin interface.